Getting crucial dental coverage when you have Medicare

 Nearly 60 million Americans rely on Medicare to fill their essential need for health insurance.1 However, Original Medicare and even Medigap plans do not cover dental care in spite of its importance to oral and overall health.

-While 78% of Americans currently have dental coverage,2 nearly two-thirds of those with Medicare lack this vital coverage.3 With 18% of seniors ages 65 and older having untreated tooth decay,4 it’s important for them to visit the dentist regularly.
+While 78% of Americans currently have dental coverage,2 nearly two-thirds of those with Medicare lack access to oral healthcare.3 With 18% of seniors ages 65 and older having untreated tooth decay,4 it’s important for them to visit the dentist regularly.
 Yet, almost half of people with Medicare don’t visit the dentist in a given year.5

 Who has Medicare?

 Medicare is the U.S. federal health insurance program for individuals:6

 Purchasing a Medicare Advantage Plan is often a good way to get dental coverage, so consider only plans that include dental or you will need to purchase separate individual dental insurance.

 How can those with Original Medicare get dental coverage?